robertostrabelli/notscape-composer/README.md

 - Consistent display on any device

 ## Limitations
-- No comments and pingback.
+- No comments and trackback.
 - No RSS/feed (you will need to use a newsletter or other external solution).
 - Can be chaotic when you have many post and page files (but posts will be in date order).
 - List of posts can be hard to navigate.